HarbourMasters/Shipwright/README.md

 * Open `OTRGui.exe` and click on "Open OOT ROM", then select your supported copy of the game (see section "Supported Games").
 * If a second button already exits then `oot.otr` already exists.
 To prevent overwriting the old `oot.otr` use this button to choose a new game directory.
 The new directory must not already contain an `oot.otr` to prevent an error.
 * When the process completes, you should have an `oot.otr` or `oot-mq.otr` file in your main directory, depending on the version of the game used to build it.
-    -*NOTE:* You can have both `.otr` files, if you want to!
-This even allows you to shuffle MQ and vanilla dungeons in the randomizer!
+    (*NOTE:* You can have both `.otr` files, if you want to!
+This even allows you to shuffle MQ and vanilla dungeons in the randomizer)

 This process can take up to several minutes, depending on your system hardware.